pierotofy/issuewhiz/README.md

  * if `A and C` --> Add label `bug backend`
  * if `A` --> Add label `bug`
  * else --> Add comment `Thanks for opening an issue!
 We will triage this shortly.`

-You define the questions, logic and actions, so it offers a large degree of flexibility.

 ## Usage